 All businesses should have a crisis management plan in place regardless of size.
 The dangers can be catastrophic, both monetarily or even physically – leading to loss of life.
 As a result, it’s important that any potential hazards are planned for and considered by using proper crisis risk protocol.
 Handling crises will also avoid any permanent negative effects on the business and any punitive or criminal issues from external authorities after the crisis is over.

 Communication during a crisis is highly important.
-To help you figure out an effective way to relay information during and before a crisis, VP Legacies can help you build an effective corporate communication strategy.
+To help you figure out an effective way to relay information during and before a crisis, we can consult you and help you rapidly integrate a custom eLearning and micro-learning program to scale communications before, during and after a crisis.
 After finding your pains and gains, we’ll provide custom-built solutions that will help you be able to communicate in any scenario, including the very worst of crises.